itabesamesa/minesweeper_4d_rs/README.md

   -i, --show_info           Toggle info box.
 A boolean value t/f or true/false or y/n or yes/no (any capitalisation) -u, --delta_mode          Toggle delta mode.
 A boolean value t/f or true/false or y/n or yes/no (any capitalisation) -U, --sweep_mode          Toggle sweep mode.
+A boolean value t/f or true/false or y/n or yes/no (any capitalisation) -c, --capture_mouse       Wether to allow mouse interaction.
 A boolean value t/f or true/false or y/n or yes/no (any capitalisation)
 </pre>

 Default settings as a command